 • Modification of fucosylation pathways in mammalian host cells.

-• In vitrofucosylation control system.
+• In vitro fucosylation control system.

-Magic™ Fucose Knockout Technology Platform at Creative Biolabs
+Hi-Affi™ Fucose Knockout Technology Platform at Creative Biolabs

 Research has reported that the deletion of the FUT8 gene could enhance the FcγRIIIa binding affinity and lead to an increased ADCC activity.
 FUT8 protein is the only α-1,6 fucosyltransferase that catalyzes the transfer of fucose residues from GDP-fucose to the innermost GlcNAc of the tri-mannosyl core structure via the α-1,6 linkage in the medial Golgi cisternae.
 Consequently, cell lines that are genetically engineered are incapable of adding fucose to the oligosaccharide chain.
 The FUT8 knockout has the essential characteristics of host cells for robust manufacturing of fucose-negative therapeutic antibodies with enhanced ADCC, making it an ideal technology to produce ADCC-enhanced antibodies.